 Many of us have heard this term “nature positive” used in the context of business and biodiversity, but what does it actually mean?

-“Nature positive” does not have an official definition…yet, but a nature-positive business is generally understood to have certain qualities and values.
+In this context, a nature positive business is generally understood to have certain qualities and values.

 Nature positive businesses understand how their business operations impact on the environment, and they also understand how they benefit from nature, or how they depend on it, for example, through an ecosystem service like pollination.